The best advice that I can give you is to start

 If you choose to make payments see hunt dates & pricing page.
-Non-hunting guest are charged $ 750.00 per season and their payment is due in full before April 1st, 2021.
+Non-hunting guest are charged $ 750.00 per season and their payment is due in full before April 1st of the year you plan to attend.
 NON-HUNTERS CANNOT CARRY A WEAPON OR GO IN THE FIELD.
 NON-HUNTERS THAT HAVE A TAG WITH THEIR NAME ON IT MUST PAY HUNTER PRICES.
 NON-HUNTERS THAT WISH TO GO IN THE FIELD MUST PAY HUNTER PRICES.

-Reservation Policy - Your reservation is confirmed upon receipt and clearance of your full payment or your 1st quarter deposit by February 1st, 2021.
+Reservation Policy - Your reservation is confirmed upon receipt and clearance of your full payment or your 1st quarter deposit by February 1st of the year you plan to hunt with us.
 We take only a limited number of hunters, so an early booking is the only way to ensure a hunt of your choice.
 Hunts are booked on a first come first serve basis.

 Deposits: Deposits are non-refundable, but if the reason for cancellation is beyond our or your control (family emergency, forest fire, acts of war, mother nature etc...) we will do everything we can to transfer you to a future date.